Pablo Larrazábal keeps top spot at Leopard Creek

-MALELANE, South Africa (AP) — Pablo Larrazábal has kept his three-shot lead going into the final round of the Alfred Dunhill Championship.
+MALELANE, South Africa (AP) — Pablo Larrazábal kept his three-shot lead at the Alfred Dunhill Championship on Saturday ahead of the final round of the European Tour’s 2020 season-opener.

-Larrazábal’s 2-under 70 Saturday in the third round of the European Tour’s first tournament of the 2020 season put him 11 under par and kept him ahead of Wil Besseling (70).
-South African home favorite Branden Grace (71) is a shot further back in third on 7 under.
+Larrazábal’s 2-under 70 in the third round put him 11 under par and kept him ahead of Wil Besseling (70).
+South African home favorite Branden Grace (71), the 2014 champion, slipped a shot further back to third on 7 under.

 Larrazábal made five birdies but also three bogeys on another tough day at Leopard Creek Country Club, where players have faced scorching temperatures pushing 40 degrees Celsius (104 Fahrenheit) and gusting winds.